excid3/rails/guides/source/getting_started.md

 ```bash
 $ bin/rails db:migrate
 ```
 This command checks for any new migrations and applies them to your database.
-It's output looks like this:
+Its output looks like this:

 ```bash
 == 20240426151900 CreateProducts: migrating ===================================